JamesAtkinson

 British baritone James Atkinson is a graduate of the Royal College of Music Opera Studio, where he studied with Alison Wells.
 He is a BBC New Generation Artist (2023-2025) in conjunction with BBC Radio 3.

-A distinguished recitalist, his appearances include Amsterdam, Klosters Festival, Birmingham, Oxford, London's Wigmore Hall and his BBC Proms debut at Belfast's Ulster Hall.
+A distinguished recitalist, his appearances include the Amsterdam Concertgebouw, Barcelona, the Klosters Festival, Birmingham, Oxford, London's Wigmore Hall and his BBC Proms debut at Belfast's Ulster Hall.

 Representation